Patrick Joseph James Keane: Auxiliary Bishop and Bishop of Sacramento

 On December 27, 1921, Bishop Grace died.
-On March 17, 1922, Pope Pius XI named Keane as the third bishop of Sacramento.During the six years he was Bishop of Sacramento, Keane was instrumental in the formation of the parochial school system.
+On March 17, 1922, Pope Pius XI named Keane as the third bishop of Sacramento.
+During his tenure as bishop, Keane was instrumental in the formation of the parochial school system.
 He also founded several new parishes and followed a directive from the Holy See to recruit new priests and vocations from the local diocese.